bluetyson/FASERIP-Slugfest/DnD-battler/README.md

 Dice accepts bonus plus an int —8 is a d8— or a list of dice —[6,6] is a 2d6— or nothing —d20.
     roll() distinguishes between a d20 and not. d20 crits have to be passed manually.
 ## Character
 Character has a boatload of attributes.
 It can be initialised with a dictionary or an unpacked one... or a single name matching a preset.
+The boatload will get bigger for FASERIP to eventually deal with powers, different types of attacks, etc.
 ## Encounter
 Encounter includes the following method:
     battle(reset=1) does a single battle (after a reset of values if asked). it calls a few other fuctions such as roll_for_initiative()